-- You will be met by our representative who will assist you through immigration.
-Transfer to the hotel; and check-in.
+- You will be met by our representative at Saigon Airport

 Saigon City Tour and Cu Chi Tunnels (B)

-- Today we head to Can Tho; to explore part of the Mekong River.
+- Today we head out to Cai Be floating market.
+Explore typical Vietnamese life of the Mekong Delta

-- We continue our exploration with a pleasant rowing trip down small canals and dense palm trees; experiencing the local villages between the islands to a small islet.
+- Continue with a pleasant rowing trip down small canals and dense palm trees before arriving in Tan Phong Island

 - Meet and assist on arrival and departure by our local representative